 Each year we observe a cycle of seasons.
-The year starts with Advent which leads into seasons of Christmas, Epiphany, Lent, Easter, and Pentecost.
+The year starts with Advent which leads into the seasons of Christmas, Epiphany, Lent, Easter, and Pentecost.
 We are currently in the long season after Pentecost called "ordinary time."
 The color for this season is green.

 This year we have layered in a special season about Creation and our need to care for Creation.
-Note the various prayers and sayings that focus on Creation.
+Note the various prayers and sayings in our worship that focus on Creation.